Monthly Archives: October 2020

 Tim Persent

-Parallel to his dance career, Tim Persent has worked for several cultural institutions in different capacities.
-From 2005 to 2016 he was Artistic Director of the International Theaterschool Festival (IST) in Amsterdam.
-He remains on the board of directors of the dance collective MAN II O and the KunstenDialoog Foundation.
-He has also consulted for the Dutch Arts Council and the Dutch Performing Arts Fund.
-Since 2017 Tim Persent is teaching at CODARTS Dance Academy in Rotterdam and since March 2019 he is the first certified MUNZ FLOOR and MUNZ BARRE coach in the Netherlands.
+Alongside his dance career, Tim Persent has worked for several cultural institutions in different capacities.
+He served as Artistic Director of the International Theaterschool Festival from 2005 to 2016 and is on the board of the KunstenDialoog Foundation.
+He has consulted the Dutch Arts Council and Performing Arts Fund, taught at CODARTS Dance Academy in Rotterdam and is the first certified MUNZ FLOOR and MUNZ BARRE coach in the Netherlands since 2019.

 Jone San Martin